-As part of our continuing compliance program, on October 22, 2018, Victoria County Waste Collection facilities and Waste Collection crews can no longer accept non-compliant waste.
-Non-compliant bags will be left with a rejection sticker and must be re-sorted/corrected before being accepted at our facilities or collected.
+Victoria County Waste Collection facilities and Waste Collection crews do not accept non-compliant waste.
+Non-compliant bags will be left curbside with a rejection sticker and must be re-sorted/corrected before being accepted at our facilities or collected.

 The Victoria County waste management system has three waste streams: